indigo-iam/esaco/README.md

 ## How it works

-The OIDC client is registered as a client at one (or more) trusted OAuth authorization servers, and is used by client applications as a gateway for token validation and introspection.
+ESACO is registered as a client at one (or more) trusted OAuth authorization servers, and is used by client applications as a gateway for token validation and introspection.

-OIDC performs local JWT validation checks and leverage the introspection endpoints at trusted AS to inspect a submitted token.
-The result of a token introspection is cached, if oidc-client caching is enabled.
+ESACO performs local JWT validation checks and leverages the introspection endpoints at trusted AS to inspect a submitted token.
+The result of a token introspection is cached, if caching is enabled.

 ## Configuration

-Argus OIDC client listens by default on port 8156 and binds on 127.0.0.1.
-With this configuration the oidc client will answer token introspection at this plain http endpoint:
+ESACO listens by default on port 8156 and binds on 127.0.0.1.
+With this configuration ESACO will answer token introspection at this plain http endpoint:

 ```
 http://127.0.0.1/introspect
 ```

-To change the port and address, use the `CLIENT_PORT` and `CLIENT_ADDRESS` env variables.
+To change the port and address, use the `ESACO_PORT` and `ESACO_ADDRESS` env variables.

-By default oidc client requires client authentication.
+By default ESACO requires client authentication.
 The default credentials that client should provide when introspecting a token are:

 - username: 'user'
 - password: 'password'

-These defaults can be changed by setting the `CLIENT_USER_NAME` and `CLIENT_USER_PASSWORD` env variables.
-Basic authentication can be disabled by setting the `CLIENT_ENABLE_BASIC_AUTH` env variables to `false`.
+These defaults can be changed by setting the `ESACO_USER_NAME` and `ESACO_USER_PASSWORD` env variables.
+Basic authentication can be disabled by setting the `ESACO_ENABLE_BASIC_AUTH` env variables to `false`.

-The oidc client should be deployed behind a reverse proxy used to terminate TLS.
-When deploying behind a reverse proxy, set the `CLIENT_USE_FORWARDED_HEADERS` env variable to true.
+ESACO should be deployed behind a reverse proxy used to terminate TLS.
+When deploying behind a reverse proxy, set the `ESACO_USE_FORWARDED_HEADERS` env variable to true.

 #### Authorization server configuration